Analyzing Perimeter Solutions (PRM) and The Competition

-Perimeter Solutions (NYSE:PRM – Get Rating) is one of 32 public companies in the “Chemicals & allied products” industry, but how does it weigh in compared to its peers?
-We will compare Perimeter Solutions to similar companies based on the strength of its analyst recommendations, dividends, institutional ownership, profitability, valuation, risk and earnings.
+Perimeter Solutions (NYSE:PRM – Get Rating) is one of 32 public companies in the “Chemicals & allied products” industry, but how does it compare to its rivals?
+We will compare Perimeter Solutions to similar businesses based on the strength of its analyst recommendations, valuation, earnings, risk, dividends, profitability and institutional ownership.

-71.3% of shares of all “Chemicals & allied products” companies are held by institutional investors.
-2.2% of Perimeter Solutions shares are held by company insiders.
-Comparatively, 8.7% of shares of all “Chemicals & allied products” companies are held by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.
+73.8% of shares of all “Chemicals & allied products” companies are owned by institutional investors.
+2.2% of Perimeter Solutions shares are owned by company insiders.
+Comparatively, 8.5% of shares of all “Chemicals & allied products” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

+This table compares Perimeter Solutions and its rivals revenue, earnings per share (EPS) and valuation.

-This is a summary of current ratings for Perimeter Solutions and its peers, as provided by MarketBeat.com.
+This is a summary of current ratings and price targets for Perimeter Solutions and its rivals, as provided by MarketBeat.com.

 |Sell Ratings